umbraco/UmbracoDocs/Fundamentals/Backoffice/Variants/index.md

 You will always have one default language but each language can be set to mandatory.
 :::

-## Enabling Language Variants on doctypes
+## Enabling Language Variants on Document Types

-Now that there are two languages to vary the content with, it needs to be enabled on the document types.
+Now that there are two languages to vary the content with, it needs to be enabled on the Document Types.
 To do so:

 1. Go to the document type in the **Settings** section.
-2. In the top-right corner, go to **Permissions** and toggle **Allow vary by culture**.
+2. Open the **Permissions** page.
+3. Toggle **Allow vary by culture**.
     ![Allowing variance on doc types](images/allow-variance_v10.png)

-To allow a property on the doctype to be varied it will have to be enabled for the property:
+To allow a property on the Document Type to be varied it will have to be enabled for the property:

 ![Allowing variance on properties](images/varying-properties_v10.png)